Skincare for Baby

 Tips for Taking Care of Baby’s Scalp1

-- Use a mild, fragrance-free baby shampoo formulated with ceramides to not disrupt baby’s protective skin barrier as it develops.
+- Use a mild, fragrance-free shampoo like CeraVe Baby Wash & Shampoo that’s formulated with ceramides to not disrupt baby’s protective skin barrier as it develops

 - Look for a soap-free shampoo that is gentle on skin and hair.2